Middleware

 httpctx_set_user(ctx, user);

-To apply middleware to a specific route, use the middleware() macro:
+To apply middleware to a specific route, use the middleware() macro.
+It accepts any number of calls and expands to a short-circuit:

 void secret_page(httpctx_t* ctx) {